yiisoft/yii2/docs/guide/db-query-builder.md

 #### Object Format <span id="object-format"></span>

-This is the most powerful, but the most advanced way to define conditions.
+Object Form is both most powerful and most complex way to define conditions.
-You need to go this way if you want to build your own abstraction over query builder or want to implement your own complex conditions.
+You need to follow it either if you want to build your own abstraction over query builder or if you want to implement your own complex conditions.

-Objects of condition classes are immutable and only store data regarding the condition and provide getters for condition builders.
-Condition builder is a class that holds all the logic that transforms data stored in condition to the SQL expression.
+Instances of condition classes are immutable.
+Their only purpose is to store condition data and provide getters for condition builders.
+Condition builder is a class that holds the logic that transforms data stored in condition into the SQL expression.

-Internally all the formats described above are implicitly converted to object format prior to raw SQL building, so it is possible to combine all the formats above in a single condition:
+Internally the formats described above are implicitly converted to object format prior to building raw SQL, so it is possible to combine formats in a single condition:

 ```php
 $query->andWhere(new OrCondition([